 - Rikko Kaikan: A dormitory for international students in Tokyo located about 20 minutes walking-distance from campus.
 Rikko Kaikan does not offer a meal plan.
 Students have access to a kitchen where they can prepare meals.

 - DK House: A residence facility located about 25 minutes by public transportation.
 Students have access to a dining hall or use the kitchen to prepare their own meals.

 All facilities feature single-rooms with shared bathrooms and showers.

-Exchange participants will enroll in 3-4 East Asian Studies courses (taught in English) and one Japanese language course per semester.
+Each semester, exchange participants will enroll in 3-4 courses taught in English plus one Japanese language course.
 Students will earn approximately 15-18 credit hours per semester at Musashi U. Japanese language classes meet four days per week for 90 minutes.

 Students may select from East Asian Studies courses such as:

-Participants are responsible for health insurance, and students should plan for 12-20 credit hours of tuition*, administrative fee, and out-of-pocket costs.
-Below is the student budget worksheet for this program, which outlines these costs.
+Participants pay for 12-20 credit hours of OHIO tuition*, administrative fee, and out-of-pocket costs including costs for potential required quarantine upon arrival.
+Below are the student budget worksheets for this program, which outlines these costs.